klevu/jsv2-early-adopters/getting-started/3-limit/shopify/README.md

 so you will need to make the following amendments:

 - upload `js/klevu-landing-limit.js` to your Shopify Assets
-- rename `landing-limit.tpl` to `klevu-landing-limit.liquid`
-- upload `klevu-template-landing-limit.liquid` as a new Shopify Snippet
+- create a new snippet called `klevu-landing-limit`
+- copy + paste the contents from `templates/landing-limit.tpl`

+Click Save to persist your changes, then visit a search results page on your Shopify store to **try the pagination limit**!

 ## What's next?